AleoNet/welcome/documentation/aleo/07_tooling.md

 ### Install

-1. Install [Leo for VSCode](https://marketplace.visualstudio.com/items?itemName=aleohq.leo-extension) from VSCode marketplace.
+1. Install [Leo for VSCode](https://marketplace.visualstudio.com/items?itemName=provablehq.leo-extension) from VSCode marketplace.
-2. The correct extension ID is `aleohq.leo-extension`, and the description should state "the official VSCode extension for Leo".
+2. The correct extension ID is `provablehq.leo-extension`, and the description should state "the official VSCode extension for Leo".

 ### Usage